zsennenga/hades_save_editor/README.md

     python3 main.py

-Load up your save file.
+Once the editor is running, load up your save file